robmarkcole/coral-pi-rest-server/README.md

 # coral-pi-rest-server
-Expose deep learning models on a Coral usb accelerator a Flask app on a raspberry pi.
+Expose deep learning models on a Coral usb accelerator via a Flask app.
+See the jupyter notebook for usage.

 ## Coral Accelerator
 * The edgetpu code doesn't appear to live on Github, but is downloaded from a google machine.
 The good news is that the only python dependencies (apart from some device specific code) are `numpy` and `PIL`.